CodeAjay/CodeAjay/README.md

 </div>

-<p align='center'>  I am an experienced front end web developer and have experience of more than 4 years.
-I have created many websites on Kajabi and Wordpress.
-I have experience in Kajabi, WordPress, Photoshop, Flash, HTML, CSS, javascript.
+<p align='center'>  I am an experienced Full Stack developer and have experience of more than 4 years.
+I have created many websites on Kajabi and WordPress.
+I have experience in Kajabi, WordPress, Photoshop, Flash, HTML, CSS, javascript, React, Nodejs, MongoDB, MySQL, PHP, etc...
 I am also active in competitive programming on Geeksofgeeks.
-I am also do Open Source Development you can check my github account.
+I also do Open Source Development you can check my GitHub account.
 </p>

 <!-- Intro -->